There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) minor assignment; (2) presentation; (3) report; and (4) in-class test.
+Indicative assessments in this unit are as follows: (1) minor assignment; (2) major assignment; and (3) group assignment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Incidental student fees and charges are costs incurred by students as part of their studies at UWA that are in addition to their tuition fees (further information is available here or contact your Faculty Office).

 Participation in this unit will incur the following incidental fee(s):(1) Field trips within the metropolitan area, travel and food only (estimated cost - $10-$50)

 (2) Field trips outside the metropolitan area (estimated cost - $50-$250).